 There are major changes coming to the way child support is calculated in Chicago, Illinois.
 Beginning on July 1, 2017, these changes will take effect.
 What do you need to know?
 In short, the state of Illinois will shift from a “percentage of net income” model of child support to an “income shares” model of child support.
 This means that courts no longer will take a percentage of the payor parent’s net income in awarding child support, but instead will examine the family situation in a more holistic way to determine how child support will be calculated.

 To help you get ready for the changes, we want to discuss the motivations for revising the law as well as the likely outcomes for families in different scenarios.
-If you have questions about child support, you should reach out to an experienced Chicago family law attorney as soon as possible.
+If you have questions about child support, you should reach out to an experienced Chicago family law attorneys as soon as possible.

 For a number of years, advocates of the “income shares” model have been pushing for Illinois to amend its laws.
 For instance, an article in the Southern Illinois University Law Journal argued, back in 2009, that a large majority of states throughout the U.S. already had adopted the “income shares” model of child support, and that the percentage of income model, currently in use in Illinois, simply does not create egalitarian or realistic child support obligations.

 What makes the percentage of income model unfair?
 As the article clarifies, this model (which is still in effect in Illinois and will be until July 1, 2017) only takes into account the income of the noncustodial parent in determining a child support award.
 It does not look at shared parenting matters, such as parenting time (what we used to call physical custody), or the income of the noncustodial parent.
 While this model makes it easy to determine a child support amount—the court simply takes a percentage of the payor parent’s net income depending upon the number of children for whom support is awarded—many parties argue that it is not the fairest or most egalitarian method of calculating support.